Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics

 Then, up to such a reparameterization, we assume that $t_\GA$ is a strictly monotone (increasing) continuous function from $[0,1]$ onto $[0,1]$ so it is invertible and we can define the time-constant speed parameterization $t_\GA^{-1}$.
 Now, if the homotopy is parameterized with respect to such a parameter then it satisfies

 In particular, for a generic homotopy $\GA$, we have

 This implies that the minimizers of $E$ satisfy \eqref{time-vel} and coincide with the time-constant speed reparameterizations of the minimizers of $E_1$.
 This justifies the definition of the geodesic energy by $E$ instead of $E_1$ that formally represents the length of the path.
-We refer to \cite{Younes-book} (see Theorem 8.18 and Corollary 8.19, p.175) for more details. \end{rem}
+We refer to \cite[Theorem 8.18 and Corollary 8.19, p.175]{Younes-book} for more details. \end{rem}

 We prove now that the constants $m_{\GA(t)}$ and $M_{\GA(t)}$ defined in \eqref{equiv-down} are uniformly bounded on minimizing paths.
 To this end we need the following lemma.

 \begin{lem} Let $\GA\in \mathcal{P}(\gm_0,\gm_1)$.
 Then the following properties hold: \begin{enumerate} \item The function